 Fact: The surgical outcome for scoliosis and those operated on to improve a pulmonary function is worse in those under the age of 10.
 In fact, leading researchers all agree that in our modern times, many procedures have improved.
 Technology offers better options that were not possible 10 to 20 years ago.
 So our advice is to seek out clinicians and centers that provide effective, non-surgical interventions that manage scoliotic spine.

 The point we attempt to make is that surgery is an option but one that must be carefully approached.
 In other words, obtain the second opinion but not from doctors working at the same facility.
 Try to seek your second surgical opinion from a physician in a nearby town or distant part of your city.
 In addition to consulting different surgeons, you should also obtain the advice of non-surgical providers.
 If you live in Malaysia or any of the Southeast Asian nations, visit one of our centers.
-Chiropractic Specialty Center has offices throughout the Klang Valley, and we will be more than happy to assist you in your quest for a better spine.
+Chiropractic Specialty Center® has offices throughout the Klang Valley, and we will be more than happy to assist you in your quest for a better spine.
 Let us help your skoliosis (scoliosis) today.

-Scoliosis Surgery for Cosmetic Reasons
+Scoliosis Operation for Cosmetic Reasons

 We have all heard of having cosmetic surgical procedures such as facelifts, tummy tucks, nose jobs, and breast enhancements as well as other forms.
 The latest and craziest fad now is cosmetic surgery for the spine and joints.
 Yes, the cosmetic surgical procedures for spine and joint are on the rise in the United States as well as Europe and now Asia.
 However, worse is that cosmetic enhancements are fast becoming a justification for scoliosis surgery.
 If this were the 80s or the 90s, it would be aired on the “Ripley’s Believe It or Not” show!

 Parents and patients who look to the possibility of cosmetic enhancements as a deciding factor when it comes to surgery need to heed the warnings.
 Surgical intervention for scoliosis must be based on potential clinical benefits rather than cosmetics.
 Unfortunately, even some surgeons use the cosmetic enhancement potential as a means of getting patients to proceed with the surgical intervention.
 We are of the mindset that cosmetic enhancements should not be a deciding factor at all, as there are risks involved with surgery, especially the scoliotic child.
 Additionally, the cosmetic improvements are often short-lived.
 In fact, there are numerous cases in which the cosmetic outcomes were for the worse, much worse.
-Therefore, potential cosmetic enhancement should never be a subject of discussion.
+Therefore, the potential cosmetic enhancement should never be a subject of discussion.